pongsathonn/ihavefood/protos/README.md

 more see [https://protobuf.dev/reference/go/go-generated]

-**for gRPC-gateway copy these files from googleapis to source code and run go mod tidy to resolve
+ for gRPC-gateway copy these files from googleapis to source code and run go mod tidy to resolve

     google/api/annotations.proto
     google/api/field_behavior.proto
     google/api/http.proto
     google/api/httpbody.proto

+a
+sdoasd